 The waters around all the islands and rocks, out to the edge of the Territorial Sea (12 nautical miles) are a marine reserve.

 All marine life in this area is totally protected.
 All fishing and other extractive activities are prohibited.

 Marine reserve map and boundaries

-Map of Kermadec Marine Reserve (With WSG84 lat/long coordinates of reserve boundaries) (PDF, 512K)
+Kermadec Marine Reserve map with WSG84 lat/long coordinates boundaries (PDF, 512K)

 Use the WSG84 coordinates and map provided to ensure you do not fish within the boundaries of the Kermadec marine reserve.

 Fishing of any kind is an offence is the Kermadec Islands Marine Reserve, as is the taking or disturbing of any marine life, including shellfish and seaweeds.
 It is also an offence to take any part of the seafloor.
 This includes taking home any shells or rocks you may have collected from the beach.

 Pew Environment group 'The Kermadecs' website